Voted best in category in the Users' Choice awards.

 By all logic, Khazalid should follow its supposedly ironclad rules a lot more than it actually does.
 This would be interesting, because it would be a point where they are completely alien from the 'rules' of culture and society that we are familiar with, a string for the curious to pull on that will lead them deeper into investigating these people.
 Or, alternately, each time there's a variation from these rules, there should be the clear fingerprints of the ones that did it, with footprints leading back to one of these fracture points in Dwarven history - another string to pull on.
 'Dawongr' should have a paragraph about how it was reintroduced to mainstream Khazalid from Norse Khazalid from, I don't know, some early pre-Chaos Norscan (Norsii, back then) who saved the life of a Norse Dwarf King and the saga of their bromance got popular enough in the vacuum before the arrival of the Imperial Tribes that the Norse Dwarf word 'Dawongr' took the place of the original 'Dawongi'.
 It gives you a string to pull about Norscan history for free, too!
 Or you could have all these variations be the effect of a rising cultural influence within the Karaz Ankor of the Young Holds, adding an extra dimension to the cultural rift between the Old and Young that might make for a really interesting dynamic between the Dwarfier Dwarfs that are richer and wiser but a pain to get along with, and the less Dwarfy Dwarfs that don't have the bottomless vaults or the fanciest runes but might actually speak your language and won't cut off business with your family for ten generations if you forget the proper way to groom your beard before a formal meeting.

 But the cost of doing that means you have to do that.
 You lose the throwaway jokes like 'bugrit' being a Khazalid word, which wouldn't fuss me but some people do like.
 You can't do cute little references and directly transplant Tolkien place names.
 You have to do something about all the grandfathered term from the early days of the setting.
-You have to reign in all the Black Library writers who barely skim the setting bible and have historically been given free reign to multilaser and Egrimm van Horstmann all over the goddamn place.
+You have to reign in all the Black Library writers who barely skim the setting bible and have historically been given free rein to multilaser and Egrimm van Horstmann all over the goddamn place.
 Maybe you just plain can't do this sort of thing in a setting like Warhammer, a collaboration between thousands of people over forty years and counting.
 Maybe this is the sort of thing you can only manage with a singular word nerd with a singular vision at the middle of it, either a solo project or a sufficiently stubborn auteur.
 But man, to me (perhaps not the most unbiased perspective the world has ever produced) it really feels like a missed opportunity.

 Actually, you know what?
 On further thought, I retract that charitability.
 They're basically rebooting the setting, they absolutely could chisel the rules into rock and bring the language into line if they had the stones.
 I came up with a lore explanation for Cor Dum even though it ended up being a stupid wiki typo, they can come up with one for dawongr.